 Perennially single Bostonian Talisman Turner has finally found the perfect boyfriend.
-Graham Salisbury has broad shoulders, blue-gray eyes (which, like Boston roads, are easy to get lost in), a sexy British accent, and an affinity for Bollywood films.
+Graham Salisbury has a) broad shoulders, b) a sexy British accent, c) blue-gray eyes (which, like Boston roads, are easy to get lost in), d) a generous spirit, and e) a sexy British accent.
+(Yep, this one bears repeating!)

-But…he lives three thousand miles away.
-So, Tali packs up her dresses, her rom-com DVD collection, and her heart’s dreams for the future and moves to London…where, she discovers, you don’t need an ocean to create distance.
+But…Graham lives three thousand miles away.
+So, Tali packs up her dresses, her romantic comedy DVD collection, and her heart’s dreams for the future and moves to London–where, she discovers, you don’t need an ocean to create distance.

 Here’s a brief taste of this “zero-calorie” treat:

 Excerpt: Talisman Turner’s Unlucky Valentine’s Day…